Jeremy Bloom: Pittsburgh Steelers

 On December 31, 2007, Bloom was signed by the Pittsburgh Steelers in preparation for the 2008 AFC playoff game against the Jacksonville Jaguars.
 He began 2008 training camp with the Steelers.
 He was released by the Steelers on August 25, 2008.

 Other ventures

 In the 2000s, Bloom was a DJ for MTV.

 In March 2003, Bloom won the 30th annual CBS Superstars competition in Jamaica; he defeated nine professional athletes including Dexter Jackson, Ahman Green, and Will Allen.

 In April 2010, Bloom, with Hart Cunningham, co-founded a marketing software company, Integrate.
-In 2013, Bloom was a finalist for the Ernst & Young Entrepreneur of the Year.

 In 2012, Bloom participated in the dating game show The Choice.

 As of 2018, Bloom is a college football and Olympic sports television analyst and has worked for ESPN, Fox, NBC and the Pac-12 Network.

-In 2018, Bloom became was a member of an exploratory committee for a possible bid for Denver to host a Winter Olympics.
+In 2018, Bloom was named as a member of an exploratory committee for a possible bid for Denver to host a Winter Olympics.

 In December 2024, Bloom was made CEO of the X Games organization.